High-Paying Government Jobs After B.Com. You Should Know About

 4. RBI Grade B

-5. State PSC Exams (Public State Commission)
+5. State PSC Exams (Public Service Commission)

-The different states have their own State Public Service Commission exams that recruit for various administrative or government job postings, such as Commercial Tax Officer, Excise Inspector, etc.
+The different states have their own State Public Service Commission exams that recruit for various administrative or government job postings, such as Commercial Tax Officer, Excise Inspector, etc. The salary after PSC depends on the position; you can expect an average gross pay between INR 56,000 and INR 1 lakh per month.

 6. LIC AAO & Insurance Exams